 Pay on Receipt (also known as ERS (Evaluated Receipt Settlement) or Self-Billing) is an Oracle Purchasing’s concurrent program, which automatically creates invoices in Oracle Payables and matches them with PO’s automatically for the received amount.
 The short name for the program is POXPOIV.

-The parameter Aging period determines the transactions on the receipt that can be considered for the invoice creation.
-For ex if aging period is given as 1, then all the transactions that have a transaction date less than or equal to the (sysdate-1) are considered for invoice creation.
+The parameter Aging period determines the transactions on the receipt that can be considered for invoice creation.
+Forex if aging period is given as 1, then all the transactions that have a transaction date less than or equal to the (sysdate-1) are considered for invoice creation.
 The aging period can be set thru the profile option PO: ERS Aging period.

 The non-supported features include:

 4. Replace transactions

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!

 |Oracle SCM Training||Jul 12 to Jul 27|

 Ravindra Savaram is a Content Lead at Mindmajix.com.
 His passion lies in writing articles on the most popular IT platforms including Machine learning, DevOps, Data Science, Artificial Intelligence, RPA, Deep Learning, and so on.
 You can stay up to date on all these technologies by following him on LinkedIn and Twitter.

 Copyright © 2013 - 2022 MindMajix Technologies